TylerLeonhardt/TechKnightsTwitterNodeDemo/README.md

----
-title: Creating a basic Twitter Bot in Node.js
+# Creating a basic Twitter Bot in Node.js
-slug: workshops/nodejs-twitterbot
-template: workshop
-author: Tyler Leonhardt
----

 In this workshop, we will be making a Twitter bot written in Javascript using Node.js.
 What are these words I am saying??